 I picked up a couple of 2 x 6’s, cut them down to the correct height, then screwed them onto the right and left inner framework sides of the doorway.

 You also may wish to use shims if needed.

 I got a little giddy at this point because I could see it was going to work!

 My crazy scheme was going to fly, baby!

 I wanted the door to close on something.
-Set off the floor at the height of a CD cover, the door hit the door jam at the bottom, and the framework on top.
+Set off the floor at the height of a CD cover, the door hit the door threshold at the bottom and the top of the door frame.
 It was perfect!
 Thanks Hulk!